Themed Days, School Trips, Shows, Parties, Meals and lots of Wonderful Things…

 It was all very exciting.

-Not all of our learning takes place inside, in Class One we love working outside.
+In Class One we love working outside.
 Here you can see us in Gardening Club, making dens, learning with Forest Schools and on our visit with the Firefighters.

 Practical work is very important to us at St Mary’s.
 Here we see Class Two at work on their Rocks Project.
 They started by examining and sorting rocks paying close attention to the features, then they devised experiments to learn about the permeability of different rocks.